 Recreational vehicles (RVs) come in various types, including motorhomes, travel trailers, and pop-up campers, each designed to meet different travel preferences and needs.
 Selecting the right RV involves considering factors such as your travel style, budget, and desired amenities, ensuring a perfect fit for your adventures.
 Owning an RV not only offers the freedom to explore at your own pace but also provides a cost-effective way to enjoy the comforts of home while traveling.

-Class B Motorhome: easy travel, compact living, urban exploration
+Class B Motorhome: compactness, maneuverability, urban suitability

 What are the main types of recreational vehicles in Canada?